Graduate Program in Media Studies

 Master of Arts in Media Studies

-The curriculum emphasizes studies of media, in their various forms, including film, video, television, radio, writing and computer-mediated forms of convergence.
-Guided by our diverse faculty, students study the logics and logistics of media and mediation, and they explore cultural technologies of expression, representation and manipulation, along with the aesthetic, economic and political contexts in which such media operate.
-They also work on textual analysis, interpretation and semiotics.
-Students gain expertise in media history, media theory and media practice.
+The curriculum emphasizes studies of media, in their various forms, including film, video, television, radio, writing, smart phones and other computerized forms of media convergence.
+Alongside their theoretical investigations, students are also encouraged to become media makers.
+Guided by our diverse and exceptional faculty, students study the logics and processes of media, and they explore cultural technologies of expression, representation and manipulation.
+Students learn to analyze a variety of media forms (cinema, photography, audio-phonic and social media), along with the aesthetic, social, economic and political contexts in which these media operate.
+They also work on textual analysis, interpretation and semiotics and gain expertise in media history and theory.

 Each year in late April, the Media Studies Program hosts a conference, Mediologies, which includes presentations of work and works-in-progress by students, faculty, and guest presenters.
 Seminar courses being offered in the spring enable students to develop papers and projects specifically for presentation at Mediologies.

 Students receive additional educational opportunities through the Aesthetics and Politics Lecture Series organized through the Media Studies Program.
 In the past speakers have included Lisa Nakamura, McKenzie Wark, Alexander Galloway, Vicente Rafael, Angela Davis, Neferti Tadiar, Nicholas Mirzoeff, Gina Dent, Sheila Coronel, Saidiya Hartman, Khavn de la Cruz, and many others.